denis909/php-microservice-app/README.md

 ## Installing using Composer

-You can then install the application using the following commands:
+You can install the application using the following command:

 `composer create-project --stability=dev --prefer-dist denis909/php-microservice-app`